SESYNC-ci/census-data-manipulation-in-Python-lesson/docs/_slides/data.md

 ===

-To learn about data transformation with dplyr, we need more data.
+To learn about data transformation with pandas, we need more data.
 The Census Bureau collects subnational economic data for the U.S., releasing annual [County Business Patterns (CBP)] datasets including the number of establishments, employment, and payroll by industry.
 They also conduct the [American Community